kailash-manasarovar/statement/docs/index.md

 - So what is running in those gargantuan processing hubs?
 - My guess is that the triumphant, boner-obsessed idiots were forced to run the caliphate AI systems whose sole goal is total destruction of the West, and the poor boys threatened with scandal and jail agreed.
 - Not one of them thought saving the world was more important than saving his mother's erroneous good opinion of him.
-- Who knew that the porn-community of billions of men wouldn't be able to find a single conscience among them?
+- Who knew there wasn't a single conscience amongst the p*rn-addict community of billions of men?
 - I'm certain the caliphate knew it, and knew it very well, and have laughingly paid billions to get their enemies to run their tech.
 - Who knew the porn-addict was essentially a fool?
 It was always obvious to me.